-- How To Scale React Applications2
+- How To Scale React Applications

 - RSS feeds are XML-based documents, and for a lot of people, they have always been a pain to write, serve, and validate.
-Now, there’s JSON Feed4, a format that brings today’s preferred data structure format for APIs to feeds.
+Now, there’s JSON Feed, a format that brings today’s preferred data structure format for APIs to feeds.

-- Kayce Basques shares what’s new in Chrome 60’s Developer Tools8: A Lighthouse-powered Audits panel, for example, or the network request page showing third-party requests with a badge.
+- Kayce Basques shares what’s new in Chrome 60’s Developer Tools: A Lighthouse-powered Audits panel, for example, or the network request page showing third-party requests with a badge.
 To make debugging easier, a couple of smaller things were improved, too.

 - Have you already heard of the